How to Detox Your Mouth Naturally After a Sugary Meal – 3 Fast, Dentist-Approved Ways (Stop Cavities Before They Start)

 Step 3 – Use a 30‑Second Baking Soda Rinse (Natural Oral Detox Solution)

-The science: A 2021 study in the Journal of Clinical Dentistry found that a baking soda rinse increased salivary pH significantly more than water alone for up to 30 minutes.
-This extended alkaline window gives your enamel a chance to begin repairing microscopic damage.
+The science: According to a 2021 publication in the Journal of Clinical Dentistry, salivary pH raised to a greater extent by baking soda rinse than by water alone for up to 30 minutes.
+The prolonged period of alkalinity gives the chance to the enamel to start repairing the slightest damage.

-Pro tip: You can pre‑mix a small jar of baking soda and keep it in your bathroom or office.
-For travel, carry a small spice jar with the powder and add water when needed.
+Pro tip: You can simply prepare a small jar of baking soda in advance and store it in your bathroom or at work.
+While traveling, you can even take a small jar meant for spices, add water to the powder only when you need it.

 Mix a batch of baking soda rinse tonight and store it in a sealed bottle.
 Use it after your next sugary snack – you’ll Detox Your Mouth Naturally After a Sugary Meal and feel the difference instantly.